HarshShah2812/Data-Collection-Pipeline/README.md

 The webscrper has been written in Python, utilising the concept of Object Orientated Programming.
 In this milestone, I created a `Scraper()` class within a file named `DCP.py`, creating different methods within it with the help of Selenium that would navigate the webpage (`_downward_scroller()`), bypass cookies (`_load_and_accept_cookies()`) and get the links to each page from which the product data would be extracted, storing them in a list (`_get_links()`).
 I created an `if __name__ == '__main__':` block, so that the class would be initialised only if the file is run directly rather than on any import.

-The method,  `_get_links()`, iterates through each page with the help of a for-loop, within which a `try-except` syntax is used to find the link and append it to the designated list; once all the links from the page are collected, another `try-except` syntax is used to navigate to the next page of products via the previously created method `_get_next_page()`
+The method,  `_get_links()`, iterates through each page with the help of a for-loop, within which a `try-except` syntax is used to find the link and append it to the designated list; once all the links from the page are collected, another `try-except` syntax is used to navigate to the next page of products via the previously created method `_get_next_page()`.